Marie Raymond: Raymond and her impact on younger generations

 Raymond did not solely invite artists representing abstract art in the 50s to her weekly Monday nights, she additionally invited young avant-guard French artists.
 Her son Yves Klein was given the opportunity at one of the soirees to project his recent film which he had executed on his recent trip to Japan.
 Likewise, she supported some of Klein's friends such as Raymond Hains and Cezar whom she invited to her weekly Monday events.
 Moreover, she invited the art critic Pierre Restany and a future important gallery owner Iris Clert.
 These encounters with the younger generation showed Raymond's attention and care for the future artistic generations to which her son belonged.
 Raymond held an important relationship with these artists of the 60s with whom she kept strong relationships throughout her life.
 In an interview held in 2004, when asked about her ‘Lundi de Raymond’ she would first recall the name of the younger artists such as Heins or Villegle instead of the more famous figures of the 50s.
-The death of her son Klein had a deep impact on her relationship with his friends which may be one of the main reasons for her strong bond with them after his passing.
+The death of her son Klein had a deep impact on her relationship with his friends which may be one of the main reasons for her strong bond with them after his death.
 Artists such as Hains continued to visit Raymond at Rue d'Assas until her death.
 Vanoosten suggests that her care and attention toward the younger generation is another reason for her uniqueness in the artistic scene.